enketo/blog/_posts/2015-05-19-install-enketo.md

 #### DNS Settings

 If you have rented a domain name for your Enketo installation, we can configure the webserver.
-In this example we'll be using a subdomain: "enketo.aidapplications.com" but you can also use the main domain.
+In this example we'll be using a subdomain, _enketo.aidapplications.com_, but you can also use the main domain.

 First create a DNS entry for your domain using the tools that your DNS registrar provides.
 If you haven't found a DNS registrar yet, you could use [NameCheap](http://www.namecheap.com/?aff=85649).
-Create an _"A" record_ that points to your IP address.
+Create an _A record_ that points to your IP address.

 ![DNS example](../files/2015/05/dns.png "DNS example")